 A COMMITMENT TO QUALITY

 The story of Brooks Brothers’ commitment to quality manufacturing begins in the U.S.A.
-Since opening its first store in Manhattan’s southern seaport in 1818, Brooks Brothers has operated factories along the East Coast of the United States for the entirety of its almost-200-year history.
+Since opening its first store in Manhattan’s southern seaport in 1818, Brooks Brothers has operated factories along the East Coast of the United States for the entirety of its 200-plus-year history.

 The company currently owns and operates three factories in the U.S., employing nearly 1,000 manufacturing associates in total.
 In New York City, the Long Island City tie factory in Queens produces virtually all Brooks Brothers ties (with the exception of knit ties, which are made in Italy).
 Premium-quality Golden Fleece shirts, oxford-cloth button-downs and made-to-measure shirts are manufactured in Garland, North Carolina.
-And our flagship 1818 and made-to-measure suiting is manufactured in the Southwick Factory in Haverhill, Massachusetts.
+And our flagship 1818 and made-to-measure suits are manufactured in the Southwick Factory in Haverhill, Massachusetts.

 The largest and most modern of the three facilities, Southwick is in many ways the crown jewel of Brooks Brothers’ American manufacturing footprint.
-Opened in the 1920s by a pair of Italian tailors, the factory has from the beginning been known for natural-shoulder suiting construction, a trend that has become a staple of classic American tailoring and a signature of Brooks Brothers suiting over time.
+Opened in the 1920s by a pair of Italian tailors, the factory has from the beginning been known for natural-shoulder suit construction, a trend that has become a staple of classic American tailoring and a signature of Brooks Brothers suits over time.
 As the original generation of old-world tailors has aged, the team at Southwick finds novel ways to nurture a new generation that can keep these tailoring traditions alive in tandem with cutting-edge advancements in manufacturing technology.

 THE NEXT GENERATION OF AMERICAN TAILORS